ponylang/ponylang-website/content/sponsors/index.md

 ### Travis CI

-[Travis CI](https://travis-ci.org/) runs our continuous integration tests on both Linux and MacOS.
+[Travis CI](https://travis-ci.org/) runs our continuous integration tests on Linux and our release deployments.
 They support a ton of open source projects.
 Great project.

+### Zulip

+[Zulip](https://zulipchat.com/) powers and hosts [our team chat service](https://ponylang.zulipchat.com/), thanks to their [open-source hosting plan](https://zulipchat.com/for/open-source/).
+We're very happy with it!